Digital Marketing Interior Designers Need Today

 With traditional marketing, it’s difficult to determine where your leads are coming from.
 If you run TV, radio, and newspaper ads at the same time, the only way to know which ones are working is to directly ask customers.

 Digital marketing makes evaluating your advertising efforts easy.
-Tools like Google Analytics and the built-in analytics on social platforms can tell you exactly where visitors are coming from, how long they stay on your site, and whether or not they decided to contact you.
+Tools like Google Analytics and the built-in analytics on social platforms can tell you exactly where visitors are coming from, how long they stay on your site, and whether they decided to contact you.
 You can use this information to evaluate and improve all of your digital channels, which will help your business continue to grow.

 Depending on which traditional advertising methods you use, you could be spending thousands of dollars trying to attract new customers.
 That could be money well spent if it’s effective, but print ads and cold calls have much lower return on investment, or ROI, than digital marketing.